 Groupset

-The Verve family of bikes offers a wide gear range thanks to their 2X and 3X drivetrains.
-However, I prefer the simplicity and lower weight of the 2X drivetrains.
+The previous families of Verve bikes offered a wide gear range thanks to their 2X and 3X drivetrains.
+However, Trek is slowly transitioning to 1X drivetrains.

 The 3X drivetrains are outdated and have a higher risk of cross-chaining, especially for beginners who may not be familiar with a proper shifting technique.

-All Verve bikes come with reliable and relatively precise entry-level Shimano groupsets like Tourney, Alivio, Altus, and Acera.
+Verve bikes come with reliable and relatively precise entry-level Shimano CUES groupsets.
+The older generations were equipped with Tourney, Alivio, Altus, or Acera.

-If you decide to purchase a bike with a 3X drivetrain, be sure to use all gears depending on the terrain you are riding on.
+If you decide to purchase a bike with a 3X drivetrain, use all gears depending on the terrain you are riding on.
 This will help evenly distribute wear on the components and prolong their lifespan.

 Brakes